MicrosoftDocs/win32/desktop-src/CoreAudio/spatial-sound.md

 -   Feed each object’s audio buffer each frame so the system can render it.
 -   Update dynamic objects’ 3D positions on demand – as frequently (or infrequently) as the app desires.

-Note that the current output format (speakers or headphones; Windows Sonic for Headphones, Dolby Atmos, or DTS:X for Headphones) is abstracted from the above implementation – the app developer can focus on spatial sound without needing to pivot based on format.
+Note that the current output format (speakers or headphones; Windows Sonic for Headphones, Dolby Atmos, or DTS Headphone:X) is abstracted from the above implementation – the app developer can focus on spatial sound without needing to pivot based on format.
 Apps that do want their behavior to diverge based on output format can query the format in use, but the abstraction means an app is not required to handle these formats.

 ## Microsoft Spatial Sound Integration with Audio Renderers